-ExpressVPN Keys Logo ExpressVPN Keys is a password manager from the same company that brought you ExpressVPN.
-It’s a solid management tool that’s built directly into the VPN’s mobile apps and is available as a browser extension on desktop.
+ExpressVPN Keys Logo ExpressVPN Keys is a password manager from the same company behind ExpressVPN.
+It’s a solid management tool that’s now available as a dedicated app for iOS and Android, with browser extensions for Chrome, Safari, and Edge that allow you to save new logins and autofill credentials on desktop (Windows or Mac).

 ExpressVPN Keys review summary